BrunoTeixeira1996/BrunoTeixeira1996.github.io/publications.md

 <ul class="fa-ul">
-    {% for write in site.publications %}
+    {% for write in site.publications reversed %}
     <li>
       <h2>
           <a href="{{ write.url }}" _target="blank">{{ write.title }}</a>